Be honest for a second…

 Your content plan feeds your editorial calendar.
 They’re 2 separate things.

 In this post, I’ll walk you through how to formulate a simple blog content plan.
 Firstly, download the 1-page content strategy worksheet below to help you formulate a blog content plan for yourself.
-Second, if this topic interests you and you want to develop a year of traffic building blog post ideas with ease (and which sell your products and services for you) sign up for the VIP list of my soon-to-be launched ebook The One Hour Content Plan.
+Second, if this topic interests you and you want to develop a year of traffic building blog post ideas with ease (and which sell your products and services for you) get my Amazon Bestselling book The One Hour Content Plan.